Monday: Think, ain’t no way I’m signing up for a race.

 Tuesday: Think about how all your BGR friends will be having a girls’ weekend without you.

 Wednesday: Think about how fun the pre and post-race events will be.

 Thursday: Conclude a girls’ weekend is not worth running 13.1 miles.
 On foot.
 Ever.

 Saturday: Visit littlerockmarathon.com again.

 Sunday: Decide I am going to run a half marathon, but only in order to justify girls’ weekend.

-Monday: Start the registration form on marathon website.
+Monday: Start the registration form on the marathon website.